-Prime Minister Nehru had rated a more lavishly decorated Jeep a few years earlier when he appeared in front of thousands of school children at National Stadium, New Delhi on his 68th birthday, 14 November 1957.
-(11)
+Prime Minister Nehru had rated a lavishly decorated Jeep a few years earlier when he appeared in front of thousands of school children at National Stadium, New Delhi on his 68th birthday, 14 November 1957.

-This Jeep (right) was decorated out of sadness rather than joy, as it carried an urn containing the ashes of the Late Prime Minister Indira Gandhi, in a funeral procession to Anand Bhavan, the Nehru-Gandhi family home in Allahabad, India, on 9 November 1984.
 (12)

+The following year, this Jeep was decorated out of sadness rather than celebration, as it carried the ashes of the late Prime Minister Gandhi, in a funeral procession to the family home in Allahabad on 9 November 1984.
+(15)